Arganox/arganox.github.io/_posts/2016-01-10-Project-pfSense-Further-Enhancements.md

 The process to do so is described on the pfSense Wiki as well as on the [forum](https://forum.pfsense.org/index.php?topic=20095.msg161139#msg161139) but since your here I'll explain it :)

 First we configure the timecounter to use the i8254 device.

 - In order to do so 'on-the-fly' you can run the following command in a shell prompt on your firebox:

 ```
 sysctl kern.timecounter.hardware=i8254
 ```

-I did add the setting to the system tunables:
+I did add this setting to the system tunables:

 - Navigate to System > Advanced > System Tunables
 - Add the config from the command above
 - **TODO** Add screenshot of settings to add